AMIRmh/secure-http-management/README.md

 ## What is this project

-A simple documentation written in code for managing http sessions and registrations and ...
+A simple documentation written in code for managing http sessions, registrations, managing credentials and ...